 There are four phases of the hair growth cycle that include: the anagen phase, the catagen phase, the telogen phase, and the exogen phase.

 This is the hair growth phase and the beginning of the hair growth cycle.
 This phase is approximately 2 – 7 years and results in new hair growth.

 The Catagen Phase

 During the catagen phase, the hair stops growing and detaches itself from the blood supply.
-The hair becomes what is known as a club hair.
+The hair becomes what is known as club hair.